Bryan-Herrera-DEV/Stats-Of-Politicians-On-Social-WebApp/README.md

 ### Requisites

-* A good and stable internet connection.
+* A stable internet connection.
 * Use of Linux, MacOS, or Windows WSL.
 * Having a Twitter Developer Account with related keys and tokens (for Twitter).
 * Having a Telegram Bot (with related channel) or a Slack WebHook.